leric2/GROMORA-harmo/specifications.md

 ### Eliane

 ### Eric
-Design and main contributor of the coding itself
+Design and main contributor of the coding part Organisation of the project
+Git

 ### Gunter